Are you a blogger looking to improve the quality of your content?

 The Grammarly platform also supplies alerts, overall writing scores, and an opportunity to set writing goals.

-This last option, to set writing goals, is a great resource.
+This last option, to set writing goals, is a unique resource.

 Look at what you can do with it!